Amplitude of Coulomb scattering for charged scalar field in de Sitter spacetime: Scattering amplitude

-It is clear that the not so simple part is the temporal integral where is contained the influence of the gravitational field via the factor $k$.
-Our amplitude that contain the temporal integrals can be wreathed after we perform the bilateral derivative and use the recurrence relation (\ref{eq:rh}) as :
+It is clear that the complicated part in our calculations is the temporal integral which contain the influence of the gravitational field via the factor $k$.
+Upon performing the double derivative and making use of the recurrence relation (\ref{eq:rh}) our amplitude that contains the temporal integrals can be brought to the form :

 where $\alpha=e^{2}$ and we pass to a new variable of integration :